-- With regard to the Household Support Fund, it was a national scheme, an individual could only apply for support once in the current round however it could be twice for the next financial year. - Mental health first aid training would be provided to Food Bank staff and others in order to have more sustainable support. - A breakdown of users for BetterOff was not possible as BetterOff was anonymised so there was no information on users. - BetterOff was promoted heavily on social media and in libraires and advice on using the site was also provided.
+- With regard to the Household Support Fund, it was a national scheme, an individual could only apply for support once in the current round however it could be twice for the next financial year. - With regard to energy advice work there would be an awareness programme in primary schools on energy efficiency to educate pupils.
+This would be launched in September. - Mental health first aid training would be provided to Food Bank staff and others in order to have more sustainable support. - A breakdown of users for BetterOff was not possible as BetterOff was anonymised so there was no information on users. - BetterOff was promoted heavily on social media and in libraires and advice on using the site was also provided.